Ibotta is considered by many to be the best grocery rebate app, but you’re missing out if you haven’t tried Fetch Rewards.

 - Scan any eligible grocery receipt

 Pretty easy, right?
 I like to check the Special Offers and Brands sections before I shop because it helps increase my points balance quickly.
 Sometimes I’ll find items that are also featured on Ibotta.
+Since these are different apps, you can upload the same receipt to Fetch Rewards and Ibotta.

 Gift card redemption options